-- Over 22 million\\ jars of Vegemite\ are purchased every year in Australia.
-That's nearly 66,000 jars every day of the year. - O Vegemite\ was included in every Australian soldier's ration kit during WW2, and when the war ended, soldiers brought a love for the taste back to Australian shores in a big way. - O The original manuscript of the Happy Little Vegemites\ song was created in 1954. - Australians spread about 118 million serves of Vegemite\ on toast, bread or biscuits every year.
-If this was all Vegemite\ toast, placed end to end, it would go around the world three times. - As well as being found on breakfast tables across Australia, Vegemite\ can now be found on the Internet at www.vegemite.com.au. - O Seven out of ten Australian pantries house a jar of Australia's favourite spread.
+- Over 22 million jars of Vegemite are purchased every year in Australia.
+That's nearly 60,000 jars every day of the year. - O Vegemite was included in every Australian soldier's ration kit during WW2, and when the war ended, soldiers brought their love for the taste back to Australian shores in a big way. - O During WW2, civilians were reminded that invalids in the armed forces needed Vegemite more than they did.
+Civilians were asked to abstain from Vegemite unless they needed it for medicinal purposes - O The original manuscript of the "Happy Little Vegemites" song created in 1954 by the advertising agency J. Walter Thompson remains safely preserved in Kraft's office in Port Melbourne. - Australians spread about 1.2 billion serves of Vegemite on toast, bread or biscuits every year.
+If this was all placed end to end, it would go around the world three times. - O As well as being found on breakfast tables across Australia, Vegemite can now be found on the Internet at www.vegemite.com.au. - Seven out of ten Australian pantries hold a jar of Australia's favourite spread.